CONDITIONS

 Medical Management

-Pain relief (e.g., NSAIDs, hormonal therapies)
+Pain relief (e.g. NSAIDs, hormonal therapies)

 Hormonal treatments to suppress conditions like endometriosis